 Slip and Fall Accidents

-Slip and fall accidents frequently happen on barges due to how close the deck of many barges is to the waterline.
+Slip and fall injuries frequently happen on barges due to how close the ship deck of many barges is to the waterline.
 As a result, water could easily splash onto the deck, which should be cleaned often in order to avoid an accident.
-If the operators of a barge fail to keep the deck clean, crew members could sustain a number of injuries due to a slip and fall accident.
+When the operator of a barge fails to keep the deck clean, crew members could sustain a number of injuries due to a slip and falls.

 Navigating at High Speeds